Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Results

-Given the mass of industrial waste in a selected OSTP and the meteorological conditions around them, our model is trained to predict CH$_4$ emissions from the pond and the corresponding concentration in air measured by the closest weather monitoring station.
-The model learns the unknown dispersion/advection terms in the ADM, which can be learned using different representations, such as using fully-connected neural networks, polynomial representation, Fourier basis representation, etc. We compare a three layer neural network and a polynomial representation of order two with a hard thresholding induced sparsity for learning the dispersion/advection terms.\\
+Given the mass of industrial waste in a given OSTP and the meteorological conditions around them, DIRNN is trained to predict CH$_4$ emissions from the pond and its corresponding concentration at the closest weather monitoring station.
+Figure \ref{fig:forcast-main} and Table \ref{tab:rel_errors} suggest that different representations have similar predictive power.
+Other representations such as a simple Recurrent Neural Network (RNN) without dispersion constraints, Long-Short-Term-Memory (LSTM) (as defined in Section \ref{si:ml-def}) performed poorly in comparison to our proposed model.